British woman dies in avalanche in French Alps

 But they were unable to revive the woman, said Colonel Bertrand Host of the mountain rescue unit.

-Police have launched an investigation into the death of the woman, who was reported to be 45.
+Police have launched an investigation into the woman's death.

+The local public prosecutor's office said the woman and her partner had been Nordic - or cross-country - skiing with a high mountain guide and were going up the Col du Tour Noir when the avalanche happened.

+The office confirmed there was an avalanche warning risk of three on a scale of five in place on Saturday.

 Mont Blanc, western Europe's highest mountain at 4,810 metres (nearly 16,000 feet), attracts 20,000 hikers and skiers every year.

-The BBC has contacted the Foreign Commonwealth & Development Office for comment.
+The BBC has contacted the Foreign Commonwealth & Development Office for comment on the accident.